 Red Cedars Shelter is a holistic shelter, providing services and alternatives for families experiencing domestic abuse.
 We are open 24 hours a day, 365 days a year to serve anyone.

-Kagita Mikam provision of employment and training services to Aboriginal people.
-It was established to provide a cooperative working relationship with Aboriginal and local communities, organization and associations.
-This relationship will ensure that the employment and training of Aboriginal people will be addressed.
+Kagita Mikam provision of employment and training services to Indigenous people.
+It was established to provide a cooperative working relationship with Indigenous and local communities, organization and associations.
+This relationship will ensure that the employment and training of Indigenous people will be addressed.

-The Queen's Native Student Association (QNSA) is an AMS ratified university club compromised of a diverse group of Aboriginal and non-Aboriginal students that share an interest in Aboriginal cultures and traditions.
+The Queen's Native Student Association (QNSA) is an AMS ratified university club compromised of a diverse group of Indigenous and non-Indigenous students who share an interest in Indigenous cultures and traditions.
 Undergraduates, graduates and professional students are all represented in the QNSA.

 |Ojibwe People's Dictionary||